bigeasy/destructible/README.md

 ## Destructing With Errors

-Destructible does not provide any sort of error recovery mechanism, it assumes that you will perform any error recovery in your appliction strands using `try`/`catch` or what-have-you.
+Destructible does not provide any sort of error recovery mechanism, it assumes that you will perform any error recovery in your application strands using `try`/`catch` or what-have-you.
 If a strand rejects, the Destructible will be destroyed and destruction will begin.